ColocWE/RnD-planning/specification/readme.md.txt

-This is empty readme file
+This is empty readme file for SRS